 How hot does a fire pit get?
 Can a fire pit burn down your house?
-Well the short answer is, maybe.
+Well, the short answer is, maybe.
 It really comes down to what kind of fire pit you have and how you use it.
 That being said, there’s always the potential for danger when you’re dealing with open burning.
-This guide will attempt to clarify some basic fire pit rules for you that what part or ingredients are cause of excessive heat.
+This guide will attempt to clarify some basic fire pit rules for you that what parts or ingredients are the cause excessive heat.

 Table of Contents